-Are you looking to kick back in a hammock this summer?
-Before hitting the stores, check out our guide to learn more about styles, sizes, and structure.
+Looking to kick back in a hammock this weekend?
+Check out our guide to learn more about choosing the best hammock for your needs from the available options.

-During the summer months, nothing beats kicking back in a hammock and swaying gently on a warm breeze with a paperback novel and iced beverage.
-These hanging seats provide a comfortable and portable option for lounging and sleeping.
+Almost nothing beats kicking back in a hammock and swaying gently in the breeze.
+These hanging beds provide a comfortable and portable option for lounging and sleeping.
 First developed by the Mayans more than a thousand years ago, they’re now used by campers who desire a functional sleeping space, as well as by those seeking a little R&R on a beach or in the backyard.
 When selecting the best hammock for your outdoor activities, consider a few key factors, like style, size, weight, and suspension system.
-Whether you want a sturdy sleeping platform for your next backpacking adventure or a laid-back seating option for your backyard, check out our guide for the top-rated hammocks on the market today.

 Breaking Down the Design Details